AnnickRynne/Battleship/README.md

       <li>Heroku: Used to run in the Code Institute mock terminal</li>
 </ul>

 ## Programmes and tools
 - PEP8 to validate the code
 - Lucidchart to create the above flowchart

+## Data Model
+I created a 'main' function.
+The only stored data are the replies from the user <br>
+(like 'y', 'n', 'q', '1' for row etc.) passed to the functions to keep the game going).

 <br>